A spin on the Kinni

 Rock cliffs line the Kinnickinnic River.

-Tucked between houses, the small outfitter does a steady business on the river, and after we had agreed to a pick-up time at Kinnickinnic State Park, shuttle driver Greg Lackey loaded us and two Old Town Otter kayaks into a van and took us down to Glen Park.
+Tucked between houses on Main Street, Kinni Creek Outfitters does a steady business on the river.
+After we had agreed to a pick-up time at Kinnickinnic State Park, our shuttle driver loaded us and two Old Town Otter kayaks into a van and took us down to Glen Park.

 "There are two tricky places," he said.
 "One is where the current pushes you into a tree, and one is where it goes straight into a rock wall, and you have to paddle out of the current."